mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/1_4-launch-app.md

 2. Open the virtual agent chat window in the bottom right-hand corner.
 ![alt text](../images/1.5.2.png)

 3. Ask the virtual assistant questions.
 Here are some example questions to get you started.
+UPDATE THE QUESTIONS
 * I need help in getting a loan
 * What types of loans do you offer?
 * What is conventional fixed rate loan?